-In order for your resume to be routed to the appropriate hiring manager, you must include the job number CAMS76 in the subject line of your email.
+In order for your resume to be routed to the appropriate hiring manager, you must include the job numbers CAMS76 and CAMS67 in the subject line of your email.

 The Police Officer will maintain a solid presence on campus, providing a safe and secure campus for all employees, students and visitors.

-- Respond to calls for service or other significant incidents occurring on University property.
+- Respond to calls for service (Provide jump starts and & lock outs) or other significant incidents occurring on University property.

-- May be required to appear in an administrative or court hearings as deemed necessary.
+- May be required to appear in an administrative or court hearing as deemed necessary.

 - Conduct follow-up investigations and prepare written reports as may be required.

 - Communicate effectively with the public during routine and unusual situations.

 - Assist the shift supervisor with monthly in-service training.